astronomer/docs/astro/ci-cd.md

 ### Image-only workflows

 The image-only workflow builds a Docker image and pushes it to Astro whenever you update any file in your Astro project.
-This type of template is simple to set up and works well for development workflows that include complex Docker customization or logic.
+This type of template works well for development workflows that include complex Docker customization or logic.

 CI/CD templates that use image-only workflows do the following: